A revision to the law of succession: increased self-determination regarding your estate

 A revision to the law of succession: A new succession law for Switzerland

 As the Swiss law of succession is no longer suited to current family and living situations, the federal government is planning to revise it.
-The intention is to take modern forms of cohabitation into account in the future, including patchwork families and de facto life partners.
-The revision will also focus on giving testators more freedom when planning their estates.
-The changes are in two stages; one stage will lower compulsory portions, the other will deal with technical points such as simplifying succession management for family-run businesses.
+The intention is to take modern forms of cohabitation into account in the future, including patchwork families and de facto life partners, as well as to give testators more freedom when planning their estates.
+The changes are in two stages; one stage will lower compulsory portions, the other will deal with technical points such as simplifying corporate succession for family-run businesses.

 Message I: Reducing the compulsory portions for inheritance increases self-determination